-People love their dogs; they also love their gardens, but sometimes these two passions seem to be in conflict.
+People love their dogs; they also love their gardens, but sometimes these two passions seem to conflict.
 There’s no reason that you can’t have both dogs and attractive landscaping.
 But landscaping with dogs does present challenges that may require some compromises.
 The goal in this balancing act is to achieve an attractive, dog-friendly yard.

 You can avoid problems by training your dog to go potty in a particular part of the yard – preferably well away from your favorite outdoor living spot.
 It isn’t much harder to train than it is to housetrain in the first.
 But clean up often.
 A dog will start avoiding the toilet area if it’s filthy.
 Put dog poop in the garbage, or flush it down the toilet.
-Don’t add to your compost pile, as it could contain worms or other hazards.
+Please don’t add to your compost pile, as it could contain worms or other hazards.

 You may want to consider switching to a different type of grass.
 Some grasses hold up better to paw traffic than others.
 Among the warm-season grasses, Bermuda grass is among the toughest.
-For a cool-season grass try Kentucky bluegrass.
+For cool-season grass, try Kentucky bluegrass.
 But if you’re trying to get a new area of lawn established, sod is easier to establish than seed if you’ve got pets.

 Border and Paths

-Containment If you are building a fence, think OVER, UNDER and THROUGH.
+If you are building a fence, think OVER, UNDER, and THROUGH.
 Make sure the fence is 4 to 6 feet high so your dog cannot get over it.
-Avoid gaps in between the fence to prevent a dog’s head being wedged and between the fence and the ground.
-Ensure that the fence extends well below the ground, to deter your dog from digging its way out.
+Avoid gaps between the fence to prevent a dog’s head from being wedged and between the fence and the ground.
+Ensure that the fence extends well below the ground to deter your dog from digging its way out.
 Don’t try to grow any plants in the area immediately adjacent to the fence.
 Dogs are territorial, and their favorite path in a fenced-in yard will be right along the fence.
 Unsightly “dog paths” are the result of this predictable behavior.
 Rather than fighting it, plan your yard around your dog’s predictability.

-In a pet-friendly garden avoid bare soil – it’s a perfect invitation to dogs to dig.
-Consider using ground covers like thyme, cotoneaster, sweet woodruff or periwinkle between larger woody plants.
+In a pet-friendly garden, avoid bare soil – it’s a perfect invitation to dogs to dig.
+Consider using ground covers like thyme, cotoneaster, sweet Woodruff, or periwinkle between larger woody plants.
 When choosing plants, choose robust plants that can cope with being trampled and try to keep your garden densely planted all year round – densely planted areas are often good deterrents to dogs, especially if you train them that these are no-go areas.
 Grasses are particularly tough plants that are unlikely to be injured by the most rambunctious of dogs.

-With some research and planning your backyard and your dog can coexist quite nicely.
+With some research and planning, your backyard and your dog can coexist quite nicely.